 Do you worship the almighty?
 Most of us do, in different forms.
 What is God?
-For me, it’s a belief/ hope when I’m depressed, sad or scared and to thank for when I’m happy/excited.
+For me, it’s a belief, hope when I’m depressed, sad or scared and gratitude when I’m happy.
 It’s a supernatural power that we haven’t seen but we still believe it’s there.
-Indian heritage is thousands of years old and there are many caves/ places/ stories in the history.
+Indian heritage backs thousands of years and there are so many caves, places that recites the stories.
 Most of them are located near Himalayas but it’s not just limited to one place.
-As it dates thousand years back, there are many stories and sacred places related to Gods and Goddess.

-Jai Mata di, our fun filled trip to Katra and Vaishno Devi just ended, to help other devotees.
-I would like to put down the other holy places you can visit while visiting the Holy Shrine of Maa Vaishno Devi.
-You would at least need 3 days to be in Katra to finish all of these.
-We stayed 4 days/nights in Katra and every part of our trip was mesmerizing.
+Jai Mata di, our fun-filled trip to Katra and Vaishno Devi just ended.
+To help other devotees, I would like to put down the other holy places you can visit while visiting the Holy Shrine of Maa Vaishno Devi.
+We stayed 4 days in Katra and every part of our trip was mesmerizing.

 1. Kol Kandoli Temple:- This is the first stop when you are visiting the shrine.
-Located on the way from Jammu to Katra.
+Located on the way from Jammu towards Katra.
 This is the place where Mata Rani first rested before taking up her permanent place at Trikuta Hills.
-It is 14 km from Jammu, it is believed to be good to visit this temple before starting the journey for Mata Vaishno Devi shrine.
+It is about 14 km from Jammu, its believed to be good to visit this temple before starting the journey for Mata Vaishno Devi shrine.

 2. Deva Mai Temple:- This is the second stop before the shrine.
-It is believed that Goddess Vaishno Devi meditated at this very spot where the Deva Mai temple is constructed in order to complete her life as a human during the early phases of Kalyuga.
-The temple is located on the top of a mountain, right in front of Trikuta Hills.
-You can see the beautiful scenery of the hills from this place.
+Its believed that Goddess Vaishno Devi meditated at this very spot.
+She prayed here in order to complete her life as a human during the early phases of Kalyuga.
+The temple is located on the top of the mountain facing Trikuta Hills.
+The beautiful scenery of the hills from this place is magnificent.
 It’s around 3 miles from main Katra city.

-3. Nau Devi Temple:- Nau Devi temple is a holy cave, around 4 km from Katra and is located amongst the hills.
-It is believed that all nine sisters of Maa Vaishno Devi live there.
+3. Nau Devi Temple:- Nau Devi temple is a holy cave is located amongst the hills and is around 4 km from Katra.
+Its believed that all eight sisters of Maa Vaishno Devi lived there and still bless the pilgrims.
 The magical cave has nine pindis located inside the holy cave.

-It’s astonishing the girl suddenly disappeared after Baba Jittos demise.
+It’s astonishing to hear the girl suddenly disappeared after Baba Jitto’s demise.

 10. Bage Bahu Kalika Temple: Lush green gardens around an ancient fort, featuring fountains with colored lights, a lake & views.
 Located on the mountain and built in a fort, Bage Bahu fort also has a famous Kalika temple.
 The sunset looks gorgeous from this place and the temple is visited by thousands every day.

-11. Jamwant Gufa: It’s another Lord Shiva’s cave located at a scared place.
-There are many caves located in Himalayas that are belived to be sacred, Jamwant Gufa is one of them.
+11. Jamwant Gufa: It’s another Lord Shiva’s cave located at a sacred place.
+There are many caves located in the Himalayas that are believed to be sacred, Jamwant Gufa is one of them.
+This is the same Jamwant from Ramayana, people believe he stayed in the cave to pray after the war in Lanka was over.
 We reached here during the evening aarti and felt blessed.

-12. Raghunath Temple: Raghunath temple is one of the biggest shrine in Jammu- Kashmir after Vaishno Devi.
+12. Raghunath Temple: Raghunath temple is one of the biggest shrines in Jammu- Kashmir after Vaishno Devi.
 It was built by King Ranjit Singh.
-The temple is basically for Lord Rama, evening aarti here was a bliss and we were fortunate to experience it twice during our trip.
+The temple is named after Lord Rama, evening aarti here was bliss and we were fortunate to experience it twice during our trip.